 Sometimes the insurance company denies the claim just to deny the claim.
 An insurance company may try to strong arm the injured worker by denying the claim to force the injured worker back to work.
 In essence, the insurance company will try to “starve out” the injured worker.
 Insurance companies have physicians that can evaluate the injured worker during the claim process and without fail the injured worker receives an opinion of full recovery from these physicians.
 Whether this serves as a justifiable defense to the claim of the injured worker is questionable at best.

 It is important to remember that insurance companies will deny a claim whenever there is a basis to do so.
 The Courts are full of claims that have been denied.
 You are not alone.
-The workers’ compensation lawyers at Pearson Koutcher Law litigate workers’ compensation claims that have been denied.
+The workers comp lawyers PA at Pearson Koutcher Law litigate workers’ compensation claims that have been denied.
 It’s what we do!
 It’s one of the reasons we started our Firm.
 We aggressively and without delay litigate the claims of our clients.
 We understand far too well that your financial and emotional well being depends upon a successfully litigated claim.
 We understand the stress and impact the denied claim places on your family and overall well being.

 Secondly, an injured worker should see if the employer has light duty available.
 Some larger employers have the ability to create a position for an injured worker to perform, such as greeting customers, shredding paper or monitoring security cameras.
 Smaller employers typically do not have this flexibility.
 If the employer does not have a job within your physical limitations, perhaps there is a different employer who has available employment.
 This option is often not realistic.
 The economy is not over flowing with jobs, particularly when you are hurt and may only have training and experience in limited occupations.
+Workers comp lawyers PA at Pearson Koutcher Law can explain the impacts of light duty work on your workers’ compensation claim.

 Third, apply for other benefits at the same time your claim for workers’ compensation benefits is pending.
 Such benefits include unemployment compensation, short or long term disability, public assistance or social security disability.
 The Philadelphia workers’ compensation attorneys at Pearson Koutcher Law will explain to you the impact receiving these other types of benefits may have on your pending workers’ compensation claim.